MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/cannot-access-shared-folder.md

 ## Problem

-In SharePoint Online, you share a folder on a site collection with a user.
+In SharePoint Online, you share a folder in a site collection with a user.

 You select **Activate** to enable **Limited-access user permission lockdown mode** for a SharePoint Online site collection.